12 great leaf peeping destinations in the Carolinas

 You are guaranteed mesmerizing views anytime you visit, although hiking during fall leaf peeping season makes the journey even more awe-inspiring.
 Vibrant red, orange, and golden hues typically begin popping up in mid-late October.
 The dazzling medley of colors, the crisp dry cool air and brilliant cloudless blue skies – really this is fall at its’ best.

 The gorgeous North Carolina Arboretum is a must-see on any visit to Asheville.
-The world-class gardens includes a spectacular bonsai exhibit, over 10 miles of maintained trails, a beautiful quilt garden, and ongoing annual events.
+The world-class arboretum features a spectacular bonsai exhibit, over 10 miles of maintained trails, a beautiful quilt garden, and ongoing annual events.
 The best time to plan your visit is definitely during the beautiful autumn season.
 Asheville, and really all of Western North Carolina, is known for its’ spectacularly long and colorful fall season.
-At peak, you will be able to enjoy a colorful walk through the gorgeous Pisgah National Forest.
+At peak, you will be able to enjoy a colorful hike through the gorgeous Pisgah National Forest.

 Begin your adventures on the gorgeous nature trail, featuring interpretative signs to help you identify the diverse range of native plants.